 “Patients, families, and staff in obstetrics and intensive care often face extremely stressful situations and unsettling outcomes.
-The opportunity to enter a quiet healing space can be very important to the well-being of each of these groups,” says Lori Morgan, M.D., Legacy Emanuel’s chief administrative officer.
+The opportunity to enter a quiet healing space can be very important to the well-being of each of these groups,” says Lori Morgan, M.D., president of Legacy Emanuel Medical Center.

 - Destination places to provide privacy for stress management, restoration and reflection

 - Perimeters created by arbors, a water wall and four seasons of specially selected garden plants

 - Wind sails and covered areas to protect from sun, rain and wind

 Read the 2013 TKF Foundation Press Release here.